USS Waller: Indonesia and China, May – December 1945

 A joint Australian-American effort against Borneo kept Waller busy from May to July.
 Waller participated in this campaign by escorting convoys to Tarakan Island, Brunei Bay, and Balikpapan, as well as by covering minesweeping operations in the Miri-Lulong area, below Brunei Bay.
 She then rejoined the 3d Fleet early in August to be in readiness for the projected invasion of the Japanese home islands.
 But while en route toward Honshū, escorting a convoy, Waller received the most welcome news that the Japanese had accepted the unconditional surrender terms of the Potsdam Declaration.

 Returned to the 7th Fleet once more, Waller entered Shanghai, China, on 19 September for a tour with the reconstituted Yangtze Patrol force and was one of the first American warships to make port at that Chinese city.
 A fortnight later, the destroyer neutralized a Japanese suicide-boat garrison base when a 21-man landing force from the ship assisted local Chinese authorities in disarming an estimated 2,700 Japanese at Tinghai.

 While returning to Shanghai on 9 October, Waller fouled a Japanese-moored "Shanghai"-type contact mine.
-Three officers and 22 men were wounded, and the ship sustained enough structural damage to warrant a drydocking at Kiangnan Dock and Engineering Works at Shanghai.
+Three officers and 22 men were wounded, and the ship sustained enough structural damage to warrant a drydocking at Jiangnan Dock and Engineering Works at Shanghai.
 Following this period of repairs, the ship supervised minesweeping operations and supplied provisions and water to the ships engaged in the sweeps which netted some 60 mines.
 In addition, she provided Yangtze pilots for incoming vessels and monitored all shipping traffic passing her patrol station in the Yangtze estuary.
 The ship departed Chinese waters on 12 December bound for the United States, and after a stop at Pearl Harbor arrived at San Diego 18 days later.